-- The potential impacts of the COVID-19 pandemic on us; our Members, customers, and supply chain; and the world economy; - (b) our ability to attract and retain Members; - (b) our relationship with, and our ability to influence the actions of, our Members; - D our noncompliance with, or improper action by our employees or Members in violation of, applicable U.S. and foreign laws, rules, and regulations; - The adverse publicity associated with our Company or the direct-selling industry, including our ability to comfort the marketplace and regulators regarding our - 7 changing consumer preferences and demands;
+- the potential impacts of the COVID-19 pandemic on us; our Members, customers, and supply chain; and the world economy; - 1 our ability to attract and retain Members; - 1 our relationship with, and our ability to influence the actions of, our Members; - 1 our noncompliance with, or improper action by our employees or Members in violation of, applicable U.S. and foreign laws, rules, and regulations; - 1 adverse publicity associated with our Company or the direct-selling industry, including our ability to comfort the marketplace and regulators regarding our compliance with applicable laws; - 1 changing consumer preferences and demands; - 1 the competitive nature of our business and industry; - Degal and regulatory matters, including regulatory actions concerning, or legal challenges to, our products or network marketing program and product liability claims: - the Consent Order entered into with the FTC, the effects thereof and any failure to comply therewith; - Tisks associated with operating internationally and in China; - 1 our dependence on increased penetration of existing markets; - ny material disruption to our business caused by natural disasters, other catastrophic events, acts of war or terrorism, cybersecurity incidents, pandemics and/or other acts by third parties; - noncompliance by us or our Members with any privacy laws, rules, or regulations or any security breach involving the misappropriation, loss, or other unauthorized use or disclosure of confidential information; - © contractual limitations on our ability to expand or change our direct-selling business model; - Our reliance on our information technology infrastructure and manufacturing facilities and those of our outside manufacturers; - $\ensuremath{\mathbb{O}}$ the sufficiency of our trademarks and other intellectual property; - 2 product concentration; - 1 our reliance upon, or the loss or departure of any member of, our senior management team; - The restrictions imposed by covenants in the agreements governing our indebtedness; - risks related to our convertible notes; - changes in, and uncertainties relating to, the application of transfer pricing, customs duties, value added taxes, and other tax laws, treaties, and regulations, or their interpretation; - Our incorporation under the laws of the Cayman Islands; and - Share price volatility related to, among other things, speculative trading and certain traders shorting our common shares.

-compliance with applicable laws;

-(b) the competitive nature of our business and industry;

-D legal and regulatory matters, including regulatory actions concerning, or legal challenges to, our products or network marketing program and product liability claims;

-The Consent Order entered into with the FTC, the effects thereof and any failure to comply therewith;

-- 7 risks associated with operating internationally and in China; - (2) our dependence on increased penetration of existing markets;

-(b) any material disruption to our business caused by natural disasters, other catastrophic events, acts of war or terrorism, cybersecurity incidents, pandemics and/or other acts by third parties;

-(b) noncompliance by us or our Members with any privacy laws, rules, or regulations or any security breach involving the misappropriation, loss, or other unauthorized use or disclosure of confidential information;

-- () contractual limitations on our ability to expand or change our direct-selling business model; - (b) our reliance on our information technology infrastructure and manufacturing facilities and those of our outside manufacturers; - (b) the sufficiency of our trademarks and other intellectual property; - (b) product concentration; - (b) our reliance upon, or the loss or departure of any member of, our senior management team; - 7 restrictions imposed by covenants in the agreements governing our indebtedness; - (?) risks related to our convertible notes;

-changes in, and uncertainties relating to, the application of transfer pricing, customs duties, value added taxes, and other tax laws, treaties, and regulations, or their interpretation;

-- (2) our incorporation under the laws of the Cayman Islands; and - (9) share price volatility related to, among other things, speculative trading and certain traders shorting our common shares.